 The microfinance industry is also growing rapidly.
 In 2018, there were 139.9 million microfinance borrowers, for a total of $124 billion in loans.
 India accounted for most of these borrows, followed by Bangladesh and Vietnam.

 While some have lauded microfinance as a way to end the cycle of poverty, decrease unemployment, increase earning power, and aid the financially marginalized, some experts say that it may not work as well as it should, even going so far as to say it’s lost its mission.

 Others argue that microfinance simply makes poverty worse since many borrowers use microloans to pay for basic necessities, or their businesses fail, which only plunges them further into debt.

-For example, in South Africa, 94 percent of all microfinance loans are used for consumption, meaning, the funds are used to pay for basic necessities.
-This means borrowers aren’t generating new income with the initial loan, which means they have to take out another loan to pay off that loan, and so forth and so forth.
+For example, in South Africa, 94% of all microfinance loans are used for consumption, meaning, the funds are used to pay for basic necessities.
+This means borrowers aren’t generating new income with the initial loan, which means they have to take out another loan to pay off that loan, and so forth.
 This translates into a lot more debt.

 However, other experts say that microfinance can serve as a valuable tool for the financially underserved when used properly.
 They also cite the industry’s high repayment rate as proof of its effectiveness.

 Either way, microfinance is an important topic in the financial realm, and if done correctly, could be a powerful tool for many.

 Institutions that engage in microlending are often nonprofits, such as Pacific Community Ventures in California or the Nobel Prize-winning Grameen Bank in Bangladesh.
 Others are government agencies, such as the Small Business Administration (SBA).
 Many work within specific communities or countries, though the non-profit Kiva offers loans in more than 80 countries.